nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 - a dependency exists between the source and target when a change in definition of source affect the target
-- depdenency is between classes, not objects of those classes
+- dependency is between classes, not objects of those classes
-- built-in depdenencies:
+- built-in dependencies:
     - `<< call >>` -- source calls operations on the target
     - `<< create >>` -- source creates an instance of target
     - `<< instantiate >>` -- source is an instance of target